brightspot/react-examples/restification/README.md

 The form will be automatically completed but under 'REST Mapping Method(s)'.

-Repeat the process once more, this time copying and pasting this mutation:
+Repeat the process once more, this time copying and pasting the following mutation:

 ```
 mutation CreateMember($displayName: String = "", $firstName: String = "", $lastName: String = "", $email: String = "", $phoneNumber: Float = 1.5) {